 Model evaluations

-We evaluated model fit and prediction error using root-mean-square error (RMSE), mean absolute percent error (MAPE), and coefficient of determination (R2) metrics on a holdout set containing 25% of all waterbodies.
+We evaluated model fit and prediction error using root-mean-square error (RMSE), mean absolute percent error (MAPE), and coefficient of determination (R2) metrics on a holdout set (i.e. a data subset not used for model training) containing 25% of all waterbodies.
 We evaluated the residuals of each model relative to waterbody cross-section shape and reservoir classes to determine whether depth is consistently over or under predicted for some waterbody types relative to others.

 Results

 Waterbodies belonging to each cross-section shape and reservoir class were not evenly distributed across our study area (Fig. 2).
-For example, concave waterbodies were nearly absent from Michigan whereas Maine waterbodies had an overabundance (~3%) of waterbodies categorized as neither concave nor convex.
+For example, concave waterbodies were nearly absent from Michigan whereas Maine had an overabundance (~3%) of waterbodies categorized as neither concave nor convex.
 Waterbodies in the southern portions of our study area tended to be classified as reservoirs whereas waterbodies in the northern portions of our study area were a more even mix between reservoirs and natural lakes (Fig. 2).
 Approximately 18%, 80%, and 2% of waterbodies were classified as having a concave, convex, or neither shape respectively whereas approximately 30% and 70% of waterbodies were classified as being a reservoir or a natural lake.

 Although proxy distance to waterbody center was often larger in magnitude compared to the true distance to the deepest point of waterbodies’ (rather than being identical), they were strongly related (R2 = 0.8).
 Note that the coefficient of determination for this relationship is not strictly correct given that distance to waterbody center is an upper bound on distance to the deepest point of waterbodies.
 In contrast to distance metrics, proxy nearshore land slope and true in-lake slope were more weakly related (R2 = 0.17).
 For slope measures, most waterbodies had higher magnitude (i.e. steeper) nearshore land slope compared to true in-lake slope (Fig. 3).
 Taken together, these results suggest that proxy distance to the center of waterbodies is representative of true distance to the deepest point of waterbodies whereas proxy nearshore land slope is not representative of true in-lake slope.
 The strong relationship between distance to the center of waterbodies and distance to the deepest point means that it is possible to convert between the two measures in subsequent analyses (See best-fit equations in Fig. 3).